Home/ Blog/ Healthy Living/

 The best sources of vitamin D are fatty fish like salmon, tuna, and mackerel.
 Other foods with lesser amounts include beef liver, cheese, egg yolks, and some mushrooms.
 In the United States, vitamin D is also added to most milk, many cereals, yogurt, margarine, and orange juice.

 If you’d prefer to get your vitamin D through sun exposure, it’s important to be make sure you’re balancing getting the right amount of vitamin D and staying healthy in the sun.
 Fortunately, it doesn’t take a lot of time to get adequate exposure — just 5 to 30 minutes between 10 a.m. and 3 p.m. can be enough.
-UVB radiation from tanning beds can also stimulate your skin’s production of vitamin D. If you choose to go this route, though, remember that exposing your skin to direct sunlight and UVB radiation from tanning beds also puts you at increased risk of developing skin cancers.
+Remember that exposing your skin to direct sunlight also puts you at increased risk of developing skin cancers, so make sure you wear sunscreen when going outside.

 Should I get my vitamin D levels checked?